nwon24/nlp/nlp.md

 my LSTM model using `nn.Embedding.from_pretrained`.
 I also collected validation test data for the different epochs to make a plot.
-With the pretrained embeddings and setting the `freeze` parameter to `False` (allowing the pretrained embeddings to be upated during the training of the model), the validation test accuracy creeped up to around 89%.
-With the same set of samples and values for the hyperamaters the vanilla LSTM model from last week only got up to around 86%.
+With the pretrained embeddings and setting the `freeze` parameter to `False` (allowing the pretrained embeddings to be updated during the training of the model), the validation test accuracy crept up to around 89%.
+With the same set of samples and values for the hyperparameters the vanilla LSTM model from last week only got up to around 86%.

 TODO: try larger number of samples (if it doesn't crash Google Colab) and